National Insurance

-Employment Allowance is £10,500 for 2025/26 — no turnover cap.
-Check if your business qualifies, how to claim through payroll, and how much you can offset against employer NI.
+Employment Allowance lets eligible employers reduce their NI bill by up to £10,500 in 2026/27 — no turnover cap.
+Check eligibility, how to claim through payroll, and how much you can save.

 What Is Employment Allowance?